SanliFaez/OS4Physicists/Mustknow_2023.md

 ## OS4P and OSTP
 These two courses are interlinked but follow somewhat different philosophies.
 OSTP is an adjusted form of the student seminar and put a higher emphasize on research skills and exploring the literature.
 The OS4P course encompasses a wider skill set that contains setting up measurements, public engagement, science communication, and knowledge transfer from academia to the society.
 There is also a larger emphasis on good documentation for reproducibility, through the practical example of a measurement project.
-Students are welcome to take each of the courses, or follow both.
+Students in the THPH programme are welcome to take each of the courses, or follow both.
 In the latter case, they will recieve the credits for *only one* of the two courses.
 As the assignments are based on team activities, the OSTP students are kindly asked to either join ALL the 4 extra OS4P lectures if they want to follow this course through.

 For the final lecture, OSTP students should be aware of the necesary preparation in advance to the lecture.